Crahen Valley Park: Splash in the Creek & Try Not to Get Lost When Hiking this Gorgeous Trail

 We spent 1-hour hiking and went 2 miles.
 My foot got drenched trying to cross the stream.

-It was truly an adventure and if you have some time to kill exploring, Crahen Valley Park is a fun place to go.
+If you have some time to kill exploring, Crahen Valley Park is a fun place to go.

 If you have kids in tow on the hike, bring lots of snacks and plan to get lost – or just do an out-and-back hike from the concrete bridge and call it good.